binance-exchange/binance-official-api-docs/errors.md

 #### -1003 TOO_MANY_REQUESTS
  * Too many requests queued.
- * Too many requests; please use the websocket for live updates.
+ * Too much request weight used; please use the websocket for live updates to avoid polling the API.
- * Too many requests; current limit is %s requests per minute.
+ * Too much request weight used; current limit is %s request weight per %s %s.
 Please use the websocket for live updates to avoid polling the API.
- * Way too many requests; IP banned until %s.
+ * Way too much request weight used; IP banned until %s.
 Please use the websocket for live updates to avoid bans.

 #### -1006 UNEXPECTED_RESP
  * An unexpected response was received from the message bus.
 Execution status unknown.